-This site features short articles (goal: <1,000 words) about movies and books.
+This site features short articles (goal: <1000 words) about movies and other things.
 I often dispense with synopses and plot summaries.
 Those parts are boring to write and can be boring to read.
 If it’s a gem, particularly of the diamond in the rough variety, why not get right down to what it makes it that?

 Movies of Interest — films with something to recommend them.
 Some may be gems that are cracked or flawed or imperfectly set, but gems nevertheless; a diamond pulled from a landfill is still a diamond.

 Modern Tube — new-style serialized entertainment, what we used to call TV.
 It’s all changing, right?

 Famous Big Packs — books about long journeys, often on foot, typically lasting weeks or months.

 Due to limited time for what are mostly just passing entertainments, I usually don’t watch movies more than once.
 If a film is memorable, it will be brightly delineated in my mind, at least for a little while, and I’ll be able to write about it without too much preparation.
 If it’s not memorable… well, those films get skipped altogether.

 Since I write fairly slowly and revise even slower, I normally have numerous opportunities to catch the most egregious of errors.
 But without a second viewing, it’s easy to get some things wrong.
 But usually these are just details and getting them right probably wouldn’t change my overall opinion of a movie very much.